yuan-fei/Coding/notes/Knapsack.md

 			3. How many ways that the backpack can be fullfilled (aka.
 Give n numbers, choose numbers that sum to a A)
 				* item permutation as solution
 				* item conbination as solution
-			4. How many different sizes can be populated by the items
+			4. (All possible values) How many different sizes can be populated by the items
 	* Problem conversion
 		* 2 implementation of Complete Backpack
 			1. state[i-1] based solution: inefficient
 			`state[i][j] = max(state[i - 1][j], state[i - 1][j - k * size[i]] + value[i]) while j >= k * size[i]`